bring/developer-site/content/blog/b-scripts/index.md

 In the web team we have a suite of scripts, that we call the _b-scripts_.
 This is a collection of scripts that automate some common tasks.
 Because of our faith in automation, this collection of scripts keeps growing over time and we thought it would be fun to review some of them.
 We can already reveal that the most difficult part of any of the scripts has been to setup good auto-completion, but it has been well worth the effort.
 All of our scripts are sub commands to the _b_ command.
 The _b_ command sets up some environment variables, metrics support, help, and auto-completion for the other commands.

 Application specific scripts can be created by putting them in the scripts folder of the application git repository.
 A lot of applications have their own tooling, but we try to put commonly used functionality in the b-script repository.
-Currently there are scripts written in python, ruby and bash.
+Currently there are scripts written in python and bash.
 In principle, we can use any language, but generally people write scripts in the language they are most comfortable with.

 Some of the commonly used scripts are :